Prime-TITAN-CameraMan/termux-desktops/Documentation/native/termux_native_automated.md

 > [!NOTE]
 > This installation will take some time.
 So, be patience.
 Also it'll promt to enter a number for your desired browser installation.

+> [!WARNING]
+> It can cause slight screen tearing as the V-Sync in turned off, while the tearing is minimal or unnoticable if you've a moderate-good GPU

 ---
 <br>